Energy Transport Among Highly-Polarized Atoms: Introduction

-We introduce a new experimental platform, in which we measure the evolution of energy transport in nearly harmonic ladders of energy levels in ultracold Rydberg atoms.
+We introduce a new experimental platform, in which we measure the energy transport in nearly harmonic ladders of Stark energy levels in ultracold Rydberg atoms.
 The energy exchange is mediated by resonant dipole-dipole interactions among the amorphous cloud of rubidium Rydberg atoms in a magneto-optical trap (MOT).
 The sensitivity of Rydberg atoms to external electric and magnetic fields offers some control over the parameters of the ladder, making this a promising model system.

 When an atom is immersed in an electric field, the degeneracy among different angular momentum states is lifted.
 In non-relativistic hydrogen, the state splittings are dominated by the linear Stark effect, which leads to a harmonic spacing.
-While the $\ell$-degeneracy is lifted, the $m$-degeneracy is not.
-Thus, each rung of the ladder consists of a set of even or odd $m$-states with the number of degenerate states increasing at the center of the manifold.
-There are however some deviations from this in alkali atoms due to the complexity of the ion core.
+While the $\ell$ degeneracy is lifted, the $m$ degeneracy is not.
+Thus, each rung of the ladder consists of a set of even or odd $m$ states with the number of degenerate states increasing at the center of the manifold.
+There are, however, some deviations from this in alkali atoms due to the complexity of the ion core.
 The quantum defects lift the $\ell$ degeneracy at zero field leading to a quadratic Stark shift at low field.
 Above $\ell=3$, the quantum defects are small so this quadratic shift quickly returns to a nearly linear shift as the field increases.
 The shift of state energies with electric field near $n=34$ is shown in the Stark map of Fig.~\ref{fig:starkmap}(a).

-Including fine structure and considering only the low $m_j$ states in rubidium, we can think about the manifold as clusters of six states each with $|m_j| = \frac{1}{2}, \frac{3}{2}, \frac{5}{2}$.
+Including fine structure and considering only the low $m_j$ states in rubidium, we can visualize the manifold as clusters of six energy levels each with $|m_j| = \frac{1}{2}, \frac{3}{2}, \frac{5}{2}$.
 For an initial cluster near the center of the manifold, dipole moments between clusters vary between 0 and 60~$ea_0$ whereas dipole moments within clusters can be much stronger, around $250$~$ea_0$.
 At our chosen field for this experiment, clusters are separated by about 0.8~GHz and the initial cluster is about 14~MHz wide.
-The closest pair of states within the initial cluster are separated by about 0.4~MHz.
+The closest pair of energy levels within the initial cluster are separated by about 0.4~MHz.

 For a sample of atoms initially excited to a state near the middle of the Stark manifold, we might expect dipole-dipole interactions to drive the system into thermal equilibrium, with population spread uniformly across the manifold.
 Instead, we find that a significant fraction of the population remains in the initial state, even at long interaction times.
 A simple model of this system confirms this behavior, pointing to the interplay between interactions within a cluster and across rungs of the ladder as the cause of the non-thermal dynamics.